Academic Advisor: Raimond Luntungan

 Program Structure Credits

-Note: BUAD 691 is the capstone course and should be taken at the last opportunity prior to graduation.
+Note: BUAD 691 Strategic Management is the capstone course and should be taken last, after all courses are complete prior to graduation.